 How to Be Smart When Building a Strong LinkedIn Profile

 Fresh out of college and ready to enter the job market?
-Read these tips on how to build a LinkedIn profile for new grads who have little to no work experience.
+Here's how to build a LinkedIn profile for new grads who have little to no work experience.

 One piece of advice you’ll likely hear as you, the new (or soon-to-be) college grad, prepare to enter the job market is to create a LinkedIn profile.
 Outside of creating a top-notch résumé and cover letter, it’s one of the most important steps to take with launching yourself professionally.
 As the working world’s chief online networking tool, LinkedIn is the go-to portal for jobseekers looking to market their professional brand and discover new opportunities—and for recruiters on the hunt for suitable candidates.
 It goes without saying, then, that failing to set up a LinkedIn account is one of the biggest mistakes you can make when trying to get a job.